 Caudalie Vinoperfect Radiance Serum (£46)

-This serum makes skin so damn luminous that it isn't just French girls that swear by it—it's the whole world.
-In fact, one of these sells every 2 minutes somewhere around the globe thanks to its ability to impart radiance into even the dullest of complexions, tackle dark spots and even out skin tone.
+This serum makes skin so damn luminous that it isn't just French girls who swear by it—it's the whole world.
+In fact, one of these sells every two minutes somewhere around the globe thanks to its ability to impart radiance into even the dullest of complexions, tackle dark spots and even out skin tone.

-A lightweight, fragrance-free eye cream that tackles everything from dark circles to puffiness can be hard to come by but Caudalie have come up with the solution in the form of this eye-brightening lotion.
+A lightweight, fragrance-free eye cream that tackles everything from dark circles to puffiness can be hard to come by, but Caudalie has come up with the solution in the form of this eye-brightening lotion.

 Vichy Minéral 89 Serum (£25)

-I was recently recommended this product via Vichy's AI skincare tool but it happens to be one of the brand's best-sellers.
-Made with 89% thermal water, you apply it to clean skin to create a moisture barrier—it might just be the secret behind that French-girl glow.
+I was recently recommended this product via Vichy's AI skincare tool, but it happens to be one of the brand's best sellers.
+It's made with 89% thermal water, and you apply it to clean skin to create a moisture barrier.
+It just might be the secret behind that French-girl glow.